mestadler/sl-satfinder/README.md

 # sl-satfinder

-`sl-satfinder` is a Python app I made to find the best direction to point your dish.
+`sl-satfinder` app to find the best direction to point starlink dish.
 You will know if you need this, will be of no interest if you don't.

 ## Basic features